Himachal Pradesh Cricket Association Stadium: ACC Centre of Excellence

 In December 2015, Asian Cricket Council decided to set up Centre of Excellence at Dharamshala.

 2016 ICC World Twenty20

 On 21 July 2015, the BCCI announced the names of the eight cities which would be hosting matches during the 2016 ICC World Twenty20.
 Dharamshala was announced as one of the eight venues for the event.
 On 11 December 2015, ICC announced the fixtures of the event where the HPCA Stadium was scheduled to host all the first round Group A matches and a single Super 10 Group 2 match.
-Originally the marquee India vs Pakistan match was scheduled to be hosted by this venue.
+Originally the marquee India v Pakistan match was scheduled to be hosted by this venue.
 Due to security concerns for the Pakistani team, the match was moved to Eden Gardens, Kolkata.

+2023 ICC World Cup

+ICC allocated 5 matches to the stadium, including New Zealand v India.
+However the Stadium was accused of bad outfield and players played with potential risk of being injured.